5 of the Best 55+ Communities in Texas

 - Children and grandchildren restrictions

-- Pets (Limits on how many, allowable breeds and sizes)
+- Pets (limits on the number, breeds, and sizes)

 - Guests or visitors (numbers, length of time, etc.)